 It’s worth noting that just about any old-fashioned radio station these days makes its programmes available for listening back to online, so there’s a wealth of musical entertainment available.
 But the real joy of the streaming services mentioned in this guide is that you can listen to whatever you want whenever you want.

 It’s hard to go past the convenience of Spotify with its free version (not to mention subscriptions provided free through some service providers).
-Then again, until it starts to offer its HD service in NZ, those after better audio will want to avail themselves of either Tidal or Qobuz for dedicated audiophile listening.
+Those after better audio will want to avail themselves of either Tidal or Qobuz for dedicated audiophile listening.
 Something that will make a difference to some is compatibility with audio gear.
 Spotify and Tidal are embedded in quite a few brands for easy access, while some are browser-only and others are simply smartphone apps.
 Then again, if your objective is to support the musicians, a service like Bandcamp makes a lot of sense.
 While it’s not set up as a radio station like Spotify, et al, it’s a great way to explore.
 Ultimately, paid subscriptions to one of the services are the way to go for the whole family.
 This way, full advantage can be taken with playlists, and the service’s algorithms will get to know your musical preferences and help you explore.
+Because we care about audio and love the careful curatorial work that goes on at Qobuz, it’s our favourite service.

 Witchdoctor’s Buyer’s Guides are brought to you by Slingshot